niishang/MyTime_Tracker/README.md

 Calculate the number of hours between start time and end time
 ***how is program going to cater for minutes*** Calculate the amount per hour
-Store the number of hours and the rate per hour in an excel/csv file
+Store the number of hours and the rate per hour in an excel or csv file